 “We know the gas export terminals, including the massive Annova and Rio Grande facilities, will have lasting impacts on the ocelot and their habitat,” said Defenders of Wildlife Texas Representative Dr. Sharon Wilcox, Ph.D.
 “The U.S. Fish and Wildlife Service’s own scientific findings don’t support the approval of these terminals.
 This decision is wrong, and we will continue to fight it in court.”

 Annova and Rio Grande LNG facilities are two of three fracked gas export facilities proposed to be built in the area -- Annova LNG, Rio Grande LNG the associated Rio Bravo Pipeline, and Texas LNG.
-All three facilities face significant local opposition, as well as additional legal challenges to approvals by the Federal Energy Regulatory Commission and the Army Corps of Engineers
+All three facilities face significant local opposition, as well as additional legal challenges to approvals by the Federal Energy Regulatory Commission and the Army Corps of Engineers.

-Defenders of Wildlife is celebrating 75 years of protecting all native animals and plants in their natural communities.
-With a nationwide network of nearly 2.2 million members and activists, Defenders of Wildlife is a leading advocate for innovative solutions to safeguard our wildlife heritage for generations to come.
-For more information, visit defenders.org/newsroom and follow us on Twitter @Defenders.
+For over 75 years, Defenders of Wildlife has remained dedicated to protecting all native animals and plants in their natural communities.
+With a nationwide network of nearly 2.1 million members and activists, Defenders of Wildlife is a leading advocate for innovative solutions to safeguard our wildlife for generations to come.
+To learn more, please visit https://defenders.org/newsroom or follow us on X @Defenders.